nomyfan/screens/README.md

-Get all screens avaible on your OS.
+List all screens on your system.